EdCharbeneau/Foundation4MVC/Foundation4MVC/Foundation_readme.txt

 Create a Compass project
 (Instructions using Web Workbench) http://www.mindscapehq.com/blog/index.php/2012/10/04/working-with-compass-web-workbench-to-create-button-sprites-within-visual-studio/
+**If you are using Web Workbench, you must create a Compass project, otherwise Web Workbench will not save the compiled CSS to the correct location.

 Open the /config.rb and change the output directory from "stylesheets" to "Content"
 #Match MVC conventions